TorremorellLabUMN/Swine-IAV-within-host-evolution/Script/Functional_annotation/README.md

 # Command line
 python Functional_annotation_V2.py input_file.csv output_file.csv

-The input files used for this script should be the identifed variant files which exported from the script "SNV_annotation.py".
+The input files used for this script should be the identifed variant files which exported from the script "SNV_annotation.py" or "SNV_annotation_V2.py".

 Each input file should only contain the variants from the same coding region.